 Why is your logo important?

-Your logo is often one of the first brand elements to be seen by prospects when dealing with a new business.
+Your logo is often one of the first elements of your brand that prospects see when dealing with a new business.
 Whether it’s at the top of a website, on the splash screen of an app or on the cover of a brochure it’s essential that it make a good first impression.
 And while a logo doesn’t constitute a whole visual identity, it’s a key ingredient in your brands memorability.

 Your logo doesn’t have to spell out exactly what you do, but it should convey your brand’s values through purposeful choice of typography, iconography and colour.
 Prospects should be able to determine whether you offer luxury, offer value, are approachable, are technical etc, just by looking at your logo.

 Particular styles, fonts and colours are synonymous with specific brand values.
-In order to position an organisation well within the market, it is important to consider these elements when creating a logo.
+In order to position a company well within the market, it is important to consider these elements when creating a logo.

 Reason 1: They can’t get to know you

-While a logo generator may ask you some questions prior to generating the results, it can’t get to know you or your organisation on a more personal level, it won’t feel your passion and it wont hear your tone of voice.
+While an online logo generator may ask you some questions prior to generating the results, it can’t get to know you or your organisation on a more personal level.
+It won’t feel your passion and it wont hear your tone of voice.

-To ensure your brand is positioned well within the market and appeals to the right audience, time should be taken to properly research your business and other organisations in the same market.
+Time should be taken to properly research your business and other organisations in the same market.
+This will ensure your brand is well positioned within the market and appeals to the right audience.
 This allows informed decisions to made during the design phase.
-Something that cannot be done by a logo generation tool.
+A logo generation tool cannot do this.

 Reason 2: The logos aren’t unique

-Logos created by logo generators are compiled from a list of predefined shapes and fonts.
-As a result, it’s possible that another user of the same generator could finish up with the same logo as yours.
+Online logo creators build logos using predefined shapes and fonts.
+Consequently, it’s possible that another user of the same generator could finish up with the same logo as yours.

-Fonts and design styles adopted by logo generators are very much “of the moment” leading you to believe you’re getting a great logo but a successful logo should be timeless.
+Fonts and design styles adopted by online logo generators are very much “of the moment”.
+This leads you to believe you’re getting a great logo but a successful logo should be timeless.
 Logos that follow trends soon become dated.

 Reason 3: They Lack Creativity

 When we present a logo to a client, what they see is just the tip of the iceberg.
 The logo is a result of extensive research, ideas generation, initial sketches and further development.
 During the ideas and sketching phases, we’ll constantly cross-reference our research to ensure the resulting logo will appeal to the right audience and fit within the market.
-None of which can be done by a logo generator.
+An online logo generator cannot do any of this.

 Reason 4: You might love the results

-That’s right you might love the logo, but will your ideal customers?
-One of the biggest issues we have with logo generators are some of the initial questions asked to its users before the logos are generated.
+That’s right you might love the logo, but will your target customers?
+The questions that online logo generators ask before making the logo are the biggest issue we see.
 They will ask questions such as “What’s your favourite colour?” or “Do you prefer serif or sans serif fonts”.
-If your answers to those questions are “red” and “serif” you’re guaranteed to see some red, serif logos that appeal to you, however it’s more important that your logo captures the attention of your target audience.
+If your answers to those questions are “red” and “serif” then you’re guaranteed to see some red, serif logos that appeal to you.
+However, it’s more important that your logo captures the attention of your target audience.

-So, while we do our best to create a logo that you and your customers love, we try not to let personal preference stand in the way of creating an effective logo.
+At Reflection, while we do our best to create a logo that you and your customers love.
+We try not to let personal preference stand in the way of creating an effective logo.

 Before we wrote this article, we had to see for ourselves, the standard of logos produced by these generators.
-We devised 2 example companies in need of a logo and created an account with one of the highest ranking free logo generators on Google.
+We devised 2 fictional companies in need of a logo and created an account with one of the highest ranking free, online logo creators on Google.

 A family run bakery with traditional values was our first fictional company.
-After entering our name we chose our industry and gave a description of our business making sure we included key words such as “traditional” and “family run” to give us the best chance at getting a logo that reflected our values.
+After entering our name, we chose our industry and gave a description of our business making sure we included keywords such as “traditional” and “family run”.
+We hoped this would give us the best chance at getting a logo that reflected our values.

 Next we chose “Icon Based” as our logo style.
 While there is no right or wrong answer to this, as Reflection we would have undertook research into logo styles commonly found in the baking industry to support this decision.